PaigeVannelli/whats-cookin/README.md

 # What's Cookin?

+## Overview

+What's Cookin was a paired project 8 weeks into Turing to practice dealing with and iterating through larger datasets, implimenting testing and creating responsive design.
 #### A application for Recipe/Meal planning

-  *Work on this project has slowed or stopped completely.
+  * Work on this project has slowed or stopped completely.
 Deadline 2/17/2021 9pm MST.*

 ## Learning Goals